craftercms/docs/source/developers/draft.rst

      - Description
    * - isAuthoring
      - boolean
-     - Optional as it defaults to ``modePreview`` freemarker context variable.
+     - Optional as it defaults to :ref:`printIfPreview <modePreview>` FreeMarker context variable.
 When isAuthoring=false, in context editing is skipped all together.
 Meant for running in production.
    * - props
      - JS object string
      - This is passed directly to the JavaScript runtime.
 Though it should be passed to the macro as a string, the contents of the string should be a valid JavaScript object.
 Use it to configure/customize Crafter's JavaScript libraries initialization.